 Percent of locals: 50%.
 Number of pools: 7 indoor.
 Coed?
 Yes, every day.
 Admission (adults): HUF4,500/c. €13.

 What’s unique about it?
-This under-the-radar, no-frills bath, which is located a bit outside the city center inside a 1930s art deco building, comes closest to offering a truly immersive local experience.
+Dandár is located a bit outside the city center inside a 1930s art deco building.
+Drawing mainly locals, it comes closest to offering an immersive true-to-Budapest experience.
 The hot outdoor pool is best for dreary winter evenings.
-Next door to Dandár is the Zwack Unicum Museum, home of the iconic Hungarian herbal liqueur (yes, there's a gift shop, too).
+Next door to Dandár is the Zwack Unicum Museum, home to the iconic Hungarian herbal liqueur (yes, there's a gift shop, too).

 Percent of locals: Over 90%.
 Number of pools: 3 indoor, 2 outdoor.
 Coed?
 Yes, every day.
 Admission (adults): HUF3,500/c. €10 (includes the outdoor pools).